BP ON THE GROUND IN PERU: RETRACING THE STEPS OF THE INCAS

 In Quechua, Machu Picchu means Old Mountain, and it is truly magnificent standing at an altitude of 7,972 ft.
 We were one of the first groups to arrive and were greeted by warm sunshine and roaming llamas.

-As we hiked up the ruins, we imagined the careful intensity with which each stone was laid to form steps to the summit, all those years ago.
+As we hiked up the ruins, we imagined the careful intensity with which each stone was laid to form steps to the summit, all those years ago by the Incas.
 Alone with our thoughts, our group ascended the mountain collectively in 1.5 hours where we were met with breathtaking views at 3,082m (10,111 ft).
 Trekking this ascent is akin to a musical crescendo culminating in one of the most rewarding experiences we have ever done.

 The quaint city of Cusco took our breath away – literally.
 At an elevation of 11,200 feet, Cusco is often referred to as the gateway to the 15th-century Incan site of Machu Picchu and serves as a convenient base for trips to both the Sacred Valley and Machu Picchu.
 The historical capital of the Incan Empire, this city is a flourishing destination home to countless cosmopolitan pleasures including cooking classes, vibrant markets, and a lively blend of history and art set within its picturesque squares and neighborhoods.